jamalag/mediasoup/README.md

 # mediasoup
 YouTube mediasoup tutorial

-This code is a companion to the YouTube video demostrating how to integrate mediasoup SFU in a node.js application.
+This code is a companion to the YouTube video (link below) demostrating how to integrate mediasoup SFU in a node.js application.

 video link: https://youtu.be/FLxU6ftLJsE